 The administrative offices for the United States Province of the Sisters of Charity of Seton Hill are located at DePaul Center, 144 DePaul Center Road, Greensburg, PA 15601.
 DePaul Center is open Monday through Friday from 8 a.m. to 4 p.m.
 The administrative offices for the Generalate Council (oversees both the U.S. and Korean Provinces) are located at Seton House International, 4933 West Patterson Avenue, Chicago, IL 60641-3512.
 Sisters of Charity of Seton Hill from the United States Province serve in three countries:

-Sisters of Charity of Seton Hill serve in eight dioceses:
+Sisters of Charity of Seton Hill serve in seven dioceses:

 Sisters of Charity of Seton Hill serve in four archdioceses: